HelmholtzAI-FZJ/2023-deep-learning-for-neuroscience/01-access-machines.md

 - Compute cluster: Many computers bound together locally
 - Supercomputer: A damn lot of computers bound together locally😒
   - with a fancy network 🤯
+- Important terms:
+  - Login node: It's where you connect and work
+  - Compute work: it's where magic happens 🪄🧙
+  - No, really, it's just where we compute stuff

 ---